boyter/boyter.org/content/posts/did-i-just-get-buster-scrugged.md

 [pid 3320746] close(4)                  = 0
 ```

 Five calls before a byte is read.
 Opens the file, makes it non-blocking, offers to epoll, gets told no, and puts the flag back.
 The kernel is doing the right thing here, epoll answers "would I/O on this block?", and for a socket or pipe makes sense, but for a file on disk... which should always be ready this is redundant.
+The raw open by contrast is doing none of this.

 Note Go is not doing anything wrong here either, `os.File` is an abstraction covering sockets, pipes and files, so this is expected.

 However on BSDs and macOS there is a switch for runtime.GOOS in os/file_unix.go that spends an fstat to find out it is a regular file and skip the whole thing.
-Linux is not in that list, and the comment right next to it says why it does not matter:
+Linux is not in that list, and the comment right next to it says why,

 ```
     // An error here indicates a failure to register